wrjlewis/notion-search-alfred-workflow/README.md

 Hold Cmd + press enter on any search result to copy the url to your clipboard.

+**Additional features**

-Comes with pre-configured support for [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic version updates.
+* Comes with pre-configured support for [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic version updates.

-The workflow also provides the ability to quickly see your __recently viewed pages__.
+* The workflow also provides the ability to quickly see your __recently viewed pages__.
 Simply type the 'ns' keyword to start the workflow, as you would before you search, and your most recently viewed notion pages are displayed.

+* Open a new notion page by typing 'nsn', this only supports the web app currently, it's very handy!

 ![img](https://raw.githubusercontent.com/wrjlewis/notion-search-alfred5-workflow/main/alfred%20notion%20search.gif)